 The Company's capital structure is comprised of a combination of debt and shareholders' equity.
-Set out below is a schedule of the capital structure of the Company as at June 30, 2017 and December 31, 2016.
+Set out below is a schedule of the capital structure of the Company as at September 30, 2017 and December 31, 2016.

-June 30, 2017 December 31, 2016
+September 30, 2017

 \$000s \$000s

 Promissory note 1,000 -

-Convertible Debt (1)(2)(3) 3,885 3,840
+Convertible Debt (1)(2)(3) - 3,839

-Shareholders' equity)(3) 39,212 10,468
+Shareholders' equity)(3) 44,861 10,468

-Debt to equity 12.5% 36.7%
+Debt to equity 2.2% 36.7%

-(1) Includes convertible debentures as at June 30, 2017 and convertible debentures and convertible promissory notes as at December 31, 2016

-(2) In March 2017 the \$1,000,000 of convertible promissory notes plus accrued interest was converted into Common Shares of the Company.

-(3) The convertible debentures together with accrued and unpaid interest were automatically converted into 2,885,354 Common Shares of the Company upon listing of the Company's Common Shares on the CSE in August 2017.
+- (1) Includes convertible debentures and convertible promissory notes as at December 31, 2016. - (2) In March 2017 the \$1,000,000 of convertible promissory notes plus accrued interest was converted into Common Shares of the Company. - (3) The convertible debentures together with accrued and unpaid interest were automatically converted into 2,885,354 Common Shares of the Company upon listing of the Company's Common Shares on the CSE in August 2017.

-The Company anticipates that it will require approximately \$40,000,000 in order to meet its expected ongoing costs for the next twelve months.
-These costs include regular operating expenses, rent, insurance, fees for management and administrative services, audit fees, shareholder costs and interest, as well as the capital expenditures required at its Vaughan Facility and those required to convert Phase 1 of the Greenhouse to ACMPR standards required for cannabis production.
-The Company expects to fund these expenditures from revenue generated from the sale of its medical cannabis products together with cash on hand of approximately \$15.6 million.
-In addition, the Greenhouse facility is presently mortgage free and it is the intention of the Company to secure first mortgage financing upon this property for up to \$10,000,000.
-The Company has had discussions with mortgage lenders for such purposes and expects such mortgage financing to be in place in the near future.
-In addition, the Company expects to secure additional equipment financing for the co-generation equipment to be installed as part of the first phase of the development of the Greenhouse.
+The Company anticipates that it will require approximately \$65,000,000 in order to meet its expected ongoing costs for the next twelve months.
+These costs include regular operating expenses, rent, insurance, fees for management and administrative services, audit fees, shareholder costs and interest, as well as the capital expenditures required at its Vaughan Facility and those required to convert Phase 2 of the Greenhouse to ACMPR standards required for cannabis production.